UndefinedCreations/docs/stellar/usage/command-executions.md

 You can also use the `addPlainFailureMessage` to add a string message _not_ parsed by MiniMessage

-Lastly, if you want to add a failure message that will always run for the command and its sub-arguments, then use the `addGlobalFailureMessage` method:
+Lastly, if you want to add a failure message that will always run for the entire command, then use the `addGlobalFailureMessage` method:

 ```kotlin
 StellarCommand("test")